tanmay2601/tanmay2601/README.md

 - 🤔 I’m looking for help with internships👀
 - 💬 Ask me about anything related to web development and programming ..
 I'm ready to help 🙂🙂
 - 📫 How to reach me: tanmay26012000@gmail.com
-- ⚡ Fun fact: I love childrens so being an adult I might sometime end up being a child to fulfil my demand 😂
+- ⚡ Fun fact: I love children so being an adult I might sometime end up being a child to fulfil my demand 😂